mhpi/generic_deltamodel/README.md

 ### 2. Unseen Extreme Events Test with 𝛿HBV 1.1p

 In the unseen extreme events spatial test, we used water years with a 5-year or lower return period peak flow from 1990/10/01 to 2014/09/30 for training, and held out the water years with greater than a 5-year return period peak flow for testing.
 The spatial test was conducted using a 5-fold cross-validation approach for basins in the [CAMELS dataset](https://gdex.ucar.edu/dataset/camels.html).
 This application has been benchmarked against LSTM and demonstrates better extrapolation abilities.
 Find more details and results in [Song, Sawadekar, et al. (2026)](https://doi.org/10.1029/2025WR040414).
+The [δHBV 1.1p tutorial](https://github.com/mhpi/generic_deltamodel/blob/master/example/hydrology/example_dhbv_1_1p.ipynb) walks through the training and evaluation of this model.

 ![Unseen extreme events](https://raw.githubusercontent.com/mhpi/generic_deltamodel/master/docs/images/extreme_temporal.png)